How to Read Stock Charts and Trading Patterns

 Bar chart

 The bar chart is another way to chart price activity.
+Each bar shows the high, low, open, and close price for a given time period.

 Bar charts help traders see the price range of each period.
 Bars may increase or decrease in size from one bar to the next or over a range of bars.
 Notice how the bars expand and contract between periods of high and low volatility.
 As the market becomes increasingly volatile, the bars become larger and the price swings further.
-As the market becomes quieter, price typically contracts into smaller bars.
+As the market becomes quieter, the price typically contracts into smaller bars.

 The fluctuation in bar size is because of the way each bar is constructed.
 The vertical height of the bar reflects the range between the high and low price of the bar period.
 The price bar also records the period's opening and closing prices with attached horizontal lines; the left line represents the open, and the right line represents the close.